-Putting all together, we obtain the following log-likelihood function for the simplified spatio-temproal point process of the reduced stochastic self-propagating star formation:
+Putting all together, we obtain the following log-likelihood function for the simplified spatio-temporal point process of the reduced stochastic self-propagating star formation:

-which is a log-likelihood function of the Bernoulli distribution (\cite{casella2024statistical}, \cite{dobson2018introduction}, etc.) with the parameter $p=1-\exp(-\Lambda_{i,j}(t_k))$ and $\Lambda_{i,j}(t_k)$ should be set up according to the actual STPP model we use, e.g. the spatiotemporal Hawkes processes (STHP).
+which is the log-likelihood function of a Bernoulli distribution (\cite{casella2024statistical}, \cite{dobson2018introduction}, etc.) with the parameter $p=1-\exp(-\Lambda_{i,j}(t_k))$ and $\Lambda_{i,j}(t_k)$ should be specified according to the STPP model being used, e.g. the spatio-temporal Hawkes process (STHP).
 This simple log-likelihood can be used to estimate parameters from star formation data.
-More generally, the spatiotemporal likelihood provides a flexible way to adapt other SSPSF variants by modifying or adding components, and it provides a way to a fully continuous SSPSF formulated within a spatiotemporal point-process framework.
+More generally, the spatiotemporal likelihood provides a flexible way to adapt other SSPSF variants by modifying or adding components, and it provides a path toward a fully continuous SSPSF formulation within a spatio-temporal point-process framework.